codeoverflow-org/nodecg-io-cli/README.md

 ## Commands

 Here's a brief overview of the available commands.
-More indepth usage guides of these commands will be available in the [nodecg-io docs](https://nodecg.io) at some point.
+More in-depth usage guides of these commands will be available in the [nodecg-io docs](https://nodecg.io) at some point.

 ### `nodecg-io install`

-Installs nodecg-io to your current nodecg installation into a sub-directory called `nodecg-io`.
+Installs nodecg-io to your current NodeCG installation into a subdirectory called `nodecg-io`.
 Allows you to select which released version you want or if you wish to get a development install.

 A production install fetches tarballs of the needed packages from the official npm registry, unpacks them, creates a `package.json` with all packages in a npm v7 workspace configuration and installs dependencies that way.

-A development install clones the official git repository (`master`), installs dependencies, bootstraps all packages using lerna and builds all packages.
+A development install clones the official git repository (`master`), installs dependencies builds all packages.

-Either way at the end of the installation it will automatically add the nodecg-io directory (and samples if dev install and selected) to the `bundles.paths` array of your nodecg configuration.
-If you don't have a nodecg configuration it will create one for you.
+Either way at the end of the installation it will automatically add the nodecg-io directory (and samples if dev install and selected) to the `bundles.paths` array of your NodeCG configuration.
+If you don't have a NodeCG configuration it will create one for you.

 If you later decide that you want to add or remove a service you can just re-run `nodecg-io install`.
-It saves your choices and makes them the default selected if you already have a installation so you can make changes to them.
-If you re-run the install command it will also pull the repo and rebuild if necessary in case of a development install and, in case of a production install, it will make any updates if some packages have a new patch version available.
-Updates of minor and major changes must be made explicitly by selecting the newer version when running the install command.
+It saves your choices and makes them the default selected if you already have an installation, so you can make changes to them.
+If you re-run the `install` command it will also pull the repo and rebuild if necessary.
+In case of a development install and, in case of a production install, it will make any updates if some packages have a new patch version available.
+Updates of minor and major changes must be made explicitly by selecting the newer version when running the `install` command.

 ### `nodecg-io uninstall`

-Undos everything that `nodecg-io install` did.
-It removes the `nodecg-io` directory with your installation and removes nodecg-io from your nodecg configuration.
+Undoes everything that `nodecg-io install` did.
+It removes the `nodecg-io` directory with your installation and removes nodecg-io from your NodeCG configuration.

 ### `nodecg-io generate`

-Generates a new bundle in the `bundles/` directory in your nodecg installation.
+Generates a new bundle in the `bundles/` directory in your NodeCG installation.
-Allows you to decide on language (typescript or javascript), whether you want a dashboard/graphic and which services you want to use.
+Allows you to decide on language (TypeScript or JavaScript), whether you want a dashboard/graphic and which services you want to use.
 Uses your installed nodecg-io version and services, meaning you need to have the services that you want to use installed.

-These generated bundles are only meant as a starting point, you may probably do more things like creating a git repository for your bundle, add a license, or add other tools like linters.
+These generated bundles are only meant as a starting point, you may probably do more things like creating a git repository for your bundle, add a licence, or add other tools like linters.

-Also this command currently only works with installs of released versions and not with development installs.
+Also, this command currently only works with installs of released versions and not with development installs.
 This is because all bundles using nodecg-io depend on `nodecg-io-core` and if you use typescript each used service as well.
-For development installs these are not published on npm and you would need some way of linking the packages locally.
+For development installs these are not published on npm, and you would need some way of linking the packages locally.

 ## A note about versioning

-This cli follows and is versioned independently from the rest of nodecg-io like `nodecg-io-core` or the services.
+This CLI follows and is versioned independently of the rest of nodecg-io like `nodecg-io-core` or the services.

-The following table show which versions of the cli are compatible with which nodecg-io versions:
+The following table show which versions of the CLI are compatible with which nodecg-io versions:

 | CLI versions | nodecg-io versions |
 | ------------ | ------------------ |
 | `0.1`        | `0.1`              |

-Currently they are the same but we will follow [semver2](https://semver.org/) using [semantic-release](https://semantic-release.gitbook.io/semantic-release/) and the versions will diverge at some point.
+Currently, they are the same, but we will follow [semver2](https://semver.org/) using [semantic-release](https://semantic-release.gitbook.io/semantic-release/) and the versions will diverge at some point.

 ## Developer workflow